WWLDS/Reproducible_work/_main.md

 ## Introduction

-Data science is a burgeoning and yet nascent field.
-The popularity of the field has created an influx of DS’ from disparate backgrounds - from economics to biochemistry, and all fields in between!
-Its quite likely that all DS are more generalist than other career paths to a significant degree, not least because of the variety of skills required to be proficient, but also due to the fields novelty that it seems reasonable that most established DS were either joining from a second career and/or received no formal pedagogy/taught autodidacticly.
+Data science is a burgeoning and yet still nascent field.
+Its popularity has created an influx of DS’ from an incredible array of disparate backgrounds; economics to biochemistry, and all fields in between!
+In fact, its quite likely that DS as a profession contains more generalist skilled individuals than any other scientific career, not least because of the variety of skills required to be proficient, but also due to the fields novelty - I think it reasonable to posit that most ,current, established DS were either joining from a second career and/or received no formal pedagogy/taught themselves autodidacticly.

-A generalist background, clearly has merits,
+A generalist background, clearly has merits, but the informality Talk about catch up of pedagogy and teaching reproducible working

-## Including Code
+Talk about NHS and novelty of moving toward taking on DS Talk about NHS and recent papers on data Talk about DAA and its 3 year plan - DS part in particular - say that in order to do this are code needs to be up to scratch

-You can include R code in the document as follows:
+Talk about ways we can work in a reproducible way as a team Use stuff on my website to help with this

 ``` r
 summary(cars)